skanjo/paulrobertlloyd-v4/src/_content/projects/unicef_uk.md

 The site needed to degrade gracefully on older mobile devices and take into account the often imperfect nature of cellular connectivity.
 Put simply, we needed to employ mobile-first design principles with desktop-first content, rationalising and simplifying where possible.
 Although a mobile-focused project, we had a secondary ambition to design an experience that was better than the desktop site – even on larger screens.

-{% render 'photos' with photoset.workshop
+{% include 'photos' with photoset.workshop
   caption: 'Prioritising homepage components, highlighting common patterns on desktop site and breaking them down into responsive patterns we could use on the mobile site.'
   alignment: 'bleed'
   image_preset: 'thumbnail'